flawlessGooner/coldfusion-shortcuts/README.md

 CHANGELOG
 --------------------

+2012 / 07 / 21 - added a shortcut for cfcomment.
+Still working on a solution for uncommenting selected text.
 2012 / 07 / 21 - added a shortcut for cfdump and writeDump.
 The shortcut is CTRL + D.